YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 Creates a replication instance file. mupip replicate -instance_create takes the file name of the replication instance file from the environment variable gtm_repl_instance.

-If an instance file already exists, YottaDB/GT.M renames it with a timestamp suffix, and creates a new replication instance file.
-This behavior is similar to the manner in which YottaDB/GT.M renames existing journal files while creating new journal files.
+If an instance file already exists, YottaDB renames it with a timestamp suffix, and creates a new replication instance file.
+This behavior is similar to the manner in which YottaDB renames existing journal files while creating new journal files.
 Creating an instance file requires standalone access.

 *-name*

 Specifies the instance name that uniquely identifies the instance and is immutable.
 The instance name can be from 1 to 16 characters.
-YottaDB/GT.M takes the instance name (not the same as instance file name) from the environment variable gtm_repl_instname.
-If gtm_repl_instname is not set and -name is not specified, YottaDB/GT.M produces an error.
+YottaDB takes the instance name (not the same as instance file name) from the environment variable gtm_repl_instname.
+If gtm_repl_instname is not set and -name is not specified, YottaDB produces an error.

 *-noreplace*